🐾 MyPawellness.com — Real Advice from a Real Pet Owner

 Are Lilies Toxic to Cats?

-Are lilies toxic to cats — yes, completely and without any safe threshold.
-Every part of a true lily (genus Lilium) and daylily (genus Hemerocallis) is toxic to cats, and the toxicity is severe enough that a single petal is sufficient to cause fatal kidney failure in an untreated cat.
-This is not a “small amount is probably fine” situation — it is one of the most dangerous accidental poisonings in domestic cats.
+Yes — completely, and without any safe threshold.
+Every part of a true lily (genus Lilium) and daylily (genus Hemerocallis) is toxic to cats.
+A single petal is enough to cause fatal kidney failure in an untreated cat.

 The Damage Is Invisible at First

-Kidney cells begin dying within two to three hours of lily ingestion — but cats show no external signs during this stage.
-The kidney has enough functional reserve that your cat feels, eats, and behaves completely normally while the damage accumulates invisibly underneath.
-By the time vomiting and lethargy appear, significant kidney damage has already occurred.
+Kidney cells begin dying within two to three hours of ingestion, but cats show no external signs during this stage.
+Your cat feels and behaves completely normal while the damage builds underneath.

 Symptoms Are Delayed 6 to 24 Hours